acapunay-math/ShintaniK41/Algorithm/README.md

 ## File description

-$(I).$ After uploading the file `ShintaniDomainK41.gp` in Pari GP, using an irreducible polynomial $p$ (which define a complex quartic number field), then you can use the command
+$(I).$ After uploading the file `ShintaniDomainK41.gp` in Pari GP, using an irreducible polynomial $p$ (which defines a complex quartic number field), then you can use the command

  `F=FDK41(p);`

-This returns a data $F:=[F1,F2,F3,F4]$ asociated to a Shintani domain with the following description (explained in the example file)
+This returns a list $F:=[F1,F2,F3,F4]$ asociated to a Shintani domain interpreted as follows

 1. The first entry $F1$ (i.e., $F[1]$) has the form